sourcebroker/database-backup/README.rst

 * Detects what application uses database and ignores tables which are not important (like caching tables).
 Whitelist / blacklists for detected application database.

-* Detects what application uses database and ignores tables which are not important (like caching tables).
-Whitelist / blacklists for detected application database.
-Whitelist / blacklists presets for detected application database.

 * Databases whitelist / blacklists.

 * Prepared to support different storages (so far only "local" storage is supported).